iterorganization/IMAS-Core/common/doc_common/imas_uri.rst

 can be used to store IDS data in a plain-text human readable format.
 The performance and size of the stored data is worse than the other backends, so this is typically only used for debugging.

+Flexbuffers backend
+'''''''''''''''''''

+The Flexbuffers backend is identified by ``flexbuffers`` in the IMAS URI.
+The Flexbuffers backend is used when (de)serializing IDSs with the ``FLEXBUFFERS_SERIALIZER_PROTOCOL``.
+It is optimized for (de)serialization speed and therefore has very limited functionality.
+It is not intended to be used outside of IDS serialization.

 Query keys